With very few exceptions, Synthetic Oil can safely be used in ALL new cars (and in most older cars) regardless of make or model

-The make, model and year of your car:
+The make, model, year, and 'engine type' of your car:

-The bottom line is, the recommended oil change interval will be different for different people.
+The bottom line is, the recommended oil change interval will be different for different people and different cars.

 One thing that is

-certain however, is that the 3,000 miles (or 5,000 KM) oil change interval recommendation is a thing of the past.
+certain however, is that the 3,000 mi/5,000 km oil change interval recommendation is a thing of the past.

 The 3000 Mile Myth / Frequently Asked Questions / What People Are Saying

-Personally, I change the oil in my vehicles twice a year, regardless of mileage, using top quality ‘extended drain’ Synthetic Oil.
+Personally, I change the oil in my vehicles twice a year using high quality 100% Synthetic Oil.

 Now as to the question of what brand

-of oil you should choose, well that’s entirely up to you.
-Different people have their own personal favorite brand of oil they prefer and recommend and it’s very easy to get into a heated argument as to which one is the ‘superior’ product.
+of oil you should choose...
+Different people have their own personal favorite brand of oil they prefer and it’s very easy to get into a heated argument as to which one is the ‘superior’ product.
 Any high quality ‘name brand’ oil will do just fine provided it meets or exceeds the minimum required specs outlined in your owner’s manual

 That brings us to the question of the oil SAE viscosity grade

-Now because these are the grades of oil Kia ‘recommends’ for use in the Sorento, does this mean that they are the only
+Now because these are the grades of oil Kia recommends, does this mean that they are the only

-grades that can be used in the Sorento’s engine?
+grades that can be used in this engine?
 Well, not exactly.
-First, let’s look at what these numbers actually mean.
+First, let’s look at what these numbers actually mean...

 The viscosity of a fluid describes its resistance to flow – the thicker the oil, the higher its viscosity.
-The first number (5) is the 'cold' viscosity rating of the oil, the ‘W’ stands for winter, and the last number (30) is the 'hot' viscosity rating of the oil.
-Therefore, when the oil is cold it has a rating of 5.
-When the oil is hot (i.e. circulating in a hot engine) it has a rating of 30.
+The first number (5W) is the 'cold' viscosity rating of the oil, the ‘W’ stands for winter, and the last number (30) is the 'hot' viscosity rating.
+Therefore, when the oil is cold it has a rating of 5W.
+When the oil is circulating in a hot engine, it has a rating of 30.
 What this means is that a 0W-30, a 5W-30, and a 10W-30 grade oil will all have essentially the same ‘thickness’ when circulating in a hot engine but will have a different ‘thickness’ when cold.

 representing the viscosity range